zarr-developers/s3fs/docs/source/index.rst

 Calling `open()` on a `S3FileSystem` (typically using a context manager) provides an `S3File` for read or write access to a particular key.
 The object emulated the standard `File` protocol (`read`, `write`, `tell`, `seek`), such that functions expecting a file can access S3.
-Only read and write modes are implemented, with blocked caching.
+Only binary read and write modes are implemented, with blocked caching.

-This project was designed as a storage-layer interface for `dask.distributed`.
+This project was originally designed as a storage-layer interface for `dask.distributed`.

 Examples
 --------